MarlonSchacherl/DBSCAN-MS/README.md

 ## Execution

-This application runs as a standard Spark job, requiring the built assembly JAR.
-It supports either 7 (minimum required parameters) or 10 arguments.
+This application supports either 7 (minimum required parameters) or 10 arguments.
 If the last three optional boolean flags are omitted, they default to `false`.

 ### Argument Order and Types